 Jaime Goodrich is an Associate Professor of English at Wayne State University and Editor of Criticism: A Quarterly for Literature and the Arts.
 She has published a monograph on early modern Englishwomen’s religious translations (Faithful Translators: Authorship, Gender, and Religion in Early Modern England, Northwestern University Press, 2014).
 Her work on early modern women writers has appeared in ANQ, British Catholic History, English Literary Renaissance, Huntington Library Quarterly, Renaissance and Reformation, Sixteenth Century Journal, and several edited collections.
-She is the recipient of research grants from the US-UK Fulbright Commission, the American Association of University Women, the Renaissance Society of America, and the Catholic Record Society.
+She is the recipient of research grants from the US-UK Fulbright Commission, the American Association of University Women, the Renaissance Society of America, the Catholic Record Society, and the Moore Institute at NUI Galway.
 Her current research focuses on the writings produced by English nuns in exile on the Continent between 1600 and 1800.
 In addition to preparing two book-length editions of works by and about nuns, she is writing a monograph exploring how Benedictine nuns used textual production to create forms of community that could facilitate their relationship with God.

 Early Modern English Literature (1500-1700)